-- 10. Description of how individual student assessment results and interpretation will be provided to parents. - 10.
 Assessment results are sent home by students to parents with a request to contact the teachers if they have questions and/or concerns regarding the report.
-Assessment results may be in the form of: - State-mandated standardized and norm-referenced test results (sent home in report card when the school receives parent reports); - Midterm reports and reports cards (issued each nine-weeks); - Progress reports: - PowerSchool/PowerTeacher Parent Portal; - Parent-Teacher Conferences; and - RTI and IEP meetings. - 11.
-Provisions for the collection and disaggregation of data on the achievement and assessment results of students. - 11.
-The collection and disaggregation of achievement data and assessment results for students are addressed through the following methods: - a.
+Assessment results may be in the form of:

+- State-mandated standardized and norm-referenced test results (sent home in report card when the school receives parent reports); - Midterm reports and reports cards (issued each nine-weeks); - Progress reports; and - PowerSchool/PowerTeacher Parent Portal.

+11. Provisions for the collection and disaggregation of data on the achievement and assessment results of students.

+11. The collection and disaggregation of achievement data and assessment results for students are addressed through the following methods:

+- a.
 Using PowerSchool Data Management Warehouse, school staff can access the State's Longitudinal Data System (SLDS) to view various data reports that have been disaggregated by students, class, gender, etc. - b.
 During the first month of school, individual teachers are required to create a class profile for their student body.
-Using school summary reports, teachers disaggregate CRCT data in each content area in order to identify strengthens and weaknesses by domains.
+Using school summary reports, teachers disaggregate standardized test data in each content area in order to identify strengthens and weaknesses by domains.
 By actively participating in the process of analyzing student data, teachers have the opportunity to identify the specific domains in each subject that should receive intense instructional emphasis. - c.
 Data from a universal screening (DIBELS) assist teachers in identifying which students are in need of specific interventions.
-Ongoing progress monitoring enable teachers to determine the effectiveness of strategies and supplemental programs used to address students' learning needs.
+Ongoing progress monitoring enables teachers to determine the effectiveness of strategies and supplemental programs used to address students' learning needs. - d.

-- d.
 State and local benchmarks are administered throughout the instructional year to monitor students' progress toward mastering the CCGPS/GPS.
 Results of these assessments are used to help teachers make data-driven decisions to adjust instruction in order to meet the academic needs of their students. - e.
 In addition, Harper has an effective data team process to assist with monitoring student achievement.
 A team of teachers and administrators meets regularly to disaggregate, analyze, and study the different types of data to assess the school's progress toward meeting targets identified in the school improvement plan.